zwets/sms-scheduler/README.md

 Additional requirements:

- * Multi-tenancy: multiple independent clients can concurrently use it
+ * Multi-tenancy: multiple independent clients can concurrently use the system
  * Reporting: clients can query for the status of scheduled SMSes

 Overview of Mechanism: